Pictured Above: Camco RhinoFLEX RV Sewer Hose

 Make sure you have the required couplings and connectors.
 It may be necessary to attach two hoses together to reach the sewer connection.
 I recommend you only use heavy duty sewer hoses.
 Their not that expensive and they hold up much better.
 Keep a 10 foot hose and a 20 foot hose available.
 Do not pull or drag the sewer hose on the ground.
 This will cause it to tear or get pin holes in it.

-To instantly download the RV Education 101 Videos available from the author of this article Mark Polk visit the RV Education 101 Video Download Store
+To view all the RV Education 101 educational materials from the RVing Expert Mark Polk visit the RV Education 101 Website

 To hook up the sewer hose make sure both valves are closed and remove the sewer cap.
 Make the connection by putting the hose adapter over the outlet and turn it clockwise until it locks securely in place.
 Take the other end of the hose over to the campground sewer connection.
 Use the necessary adapters to make the connection and get a good seal.
 It's a good idea to place some weight over the hose so it doesn't jump back out when you drain the tanks.
 It may be necessary to use some type of sewer hose support (pictured to the left) to get a good angle from the RV to the campground sewer connection so the tanks drain properly when you empty them.
 The small valve is for the gray water tank and the large valve is for the black water tank.

 rule for RV holding tanks is to never dump the black water tank until it is at least two thirds full.
 You want the tank nearly full so the weight and the gravity will force the contents of the tank to drain properly.
 Another golden rule is to never leave the black tank valve open at the campground and expect the toilet to drain or flush like the toilet in your home.
 It won't work.